torproject/torspec/proposals/341-better-oos.md

 ## Phase 1: Deciding how many connections to close

-When we are find that we are low on sockets, we pick a number of sockets that we want to close according to our existing algorithm.
+When we find that we are low on sockets, we pick a number of sockets that we want to close according to our existing algorithm.
 (That is, we try to close 1/4 of our maximum sockets if we have reached our upper limit, or 1/10 of our maximum sockets if we have encountered a failure